dannovikov/cmpr/README.md

 ## Quick start:

-0. Recommended: look at some of the sample code above or watch the 2048 demo video to see if the idea appeals to you, and experiment with bare ChatGPT program generation first if you haven't already.
+0. Recommended: look at some of the sample code above or watch the 2048 demo video to see if the idea appeals to you; consider experimenting with bare ChatGPT program generation first if you haven't already.
-1. Get the code and build; assuming git repo at ~/cmpr and you have gcc, `cd cmpr; make` should do.
-Put the executable in your path with e.g. `sudo install cmpr/dist/cmpr /usr/local/bin`.
+1. Get the code and build; assuming git repo at ~/cmpr and you have gcc, `cd cmpr && make && sudo make install` should do.
 2. Go to (or create) the directory for your project and run `cmpr --init`, this creates a `.cmpr/` directory (like git) with a conf file and some other stuff.
-3. `export EDITOR=emacs` or whatever editor you use, otherwise just `vi` will be run by default.
+3. `export EDITOR=emacs` or whatever editor you want to use, otherwise just `vi` will be run by default.
-4. Run `cmpr` in your project directory, and it will ask you some configuration questions.
+4. Run `cmpr --init` in your project directory, then `cmpr` and it will ask you some configuration questions.
    If you want to change the answers later, you can edit the .cmpr/conf file.
 5. Right now things are rough and changing all the time, so stop by discord and ask if you hit any roadblocks!